CyberHoward/TerraAssetManager/README.md

 > :information_source: If we need to claim any rewards, we will sell only the required amount and stake in governance the rest of your token.

-If your LTV is lower than `LTV_BORROW` (30% per default), the bot will borrow more to reach the `LTV_SAFE` (35% per default), then it will deposit the amount borrowed.
+If your LTV is lower than `ltv.borrow` (30% per default), the bot will borrow more to reach the `ltv.safe` (35% per default), then it will deposit the amount borrowed.

 <br />